matteoferla/Fragmenstein/README.md

 ## Work in progress

-Some changes to the algorithm are currently underway, see [wip.md](wip.md) for more or drop me (matteo) an email.
+Some changes to the algorithm may happen, see [wip.md](wip.md) for more or drop me (matteo) an email.

 ## Laboratory